When Is the Best Time

 Location and Tips

 You always wanted to watch those massive waves, the biggest waves in the world?
-Portugal is perfect for an excellent vacation, even in the winter.
-Escape the cold and enjoy the mild climate in Portugal.
+I show you how you can make it happen.
+There is no guarantee, but we were successful during our wonderful vacation in Portugal in the winter.
+Escape the cold, enjoy the mild climate in Portugal and monitor the wave forecast.

 People watching the Giant Wave Competition from the lighthouse area